polyswarmer/documentation/_i18n/en/_pages/home.md

-# PolySwarm Developer Documentation
+## Welcome

 Welcome and thank you for your interest in PolySwarm!

 Here you'll find everything you need to get started developing for PolySwarm.

 Before we dive into the code, let's get our bearings:
 * What does it look like to participate in PolySwarm?
 * Which role fits my use case?
 * Which Communities do I want to engage with?
 * How do I monitor the performance of my Engines?
 * What are Communities?
 What is an Engine?